 Also, the decreased weight of rigid inflatable boats makes them extremely responsive and easy to maneuver, especially when running with an empty load.
 Combined with the protection from their inflatable siding, RIBs are excellent to maneuver in tight spaces and around other boats because they’re so responsive and precise.
 This makes docking and side-tying to other vessels much easier and safer.

 The design of RIBs is made to support more powerful motors.
 These boats were designed for rescue missions in intense ocean conditions and have the performance needed to save valuable time.

-Because of their lightweight construction, rigid inflatable boats require comparably less horsepower than traditional vessels to reach the same speed or get up on plane.
-This means you’ll be operating at a more fuel efficient RPM and will be able to achieve faster speeds more quickly.
+Because of their lightweight construction, rigid inflatable boats require comparably less horsepower than traditional vessels to reach the same speed or get up on a plane.
+This means you’ll be operating at a more fuel-efficient RPM and will be able to achieve faster speeds more quickly.

 Military and law enforcement use rigid inflatable boats because they have the power to get the job done.
 Some lightweight vessels require motors that are less powerful, but RIBs are designed to support more horsepower, making them the first choice of marine professionals like the Navy Seals and towing companies.

 Because of their lightweight construction and compatibility with more powerful motors, RIBs are extremely fast.
 For rescue and military operations, every second is precious.
 If your work requires a vessel that can get you to where you need to be as quick and safely as possible, look no further than rigid inflatable boats.

 As described by the United States Navy Seals, these boats are powerful, high-performance vessels made for operations in rough seas.
 The U.S. military and law enforcement favor rigid inflatables because of their performance and reliability.
 When you’re performing a high-risk, high-importance mission, you can’t be worried about the capabilities of your vessel.